-Each parent's EDG size is 4.
-This includes the parent and all children under the age of 19.
-The couple is not included in each other's EDG as they are not married.
+Each parent's EDG is 4 including the parent and all children under the age of 19.
+They would not be included in each other's EDG as they are not married.

-2. A mother applies for Medicaid for herself and her 10 year old son.
-She states she files taxes as single.
-Her son will be claimed as a dependent by a noncustodial parent for the next tax year.
+2. Mother applies for Medicaid for herself and her 10 year old son.
+She states she files single and the child will be claimed as a dependent by a noncustodial parent for the next tax year.